SchweizerischeBundesbahnen/journey-service/business/UseCases.md

 ### Mixed functionality
 #### Archive APIs
-Recorded Journey-Planner data back to 60s in the past.
+Recorded Journey-Planner data back to 60d in the past.
 Each day is recorded separately for effective public transport.

 #### Open Journey Planner APIs
 SBB Personenverkehr relies on Hafas as main router.

-However, OJP is an alternate public routed provided by BAV CH.
+However, OJP is an alternate public routed provided by BAV CH (the swiss _Federal Office of Transport_ (en:FOT / de:BAV)).
 The listed APIs behave similar to other APIs, except the router is different and therefore the responses are yet rather experimental.